 A validator that raises a TypeError if the initializer is called with a wrong type for this particular attribute (checks are performed using isinstance () therefore it's also valid to pass a tuple of types).

-'''

 Parameters type (type or tuple of types) - The type to check for.

+Raises TypeError - With a human readable error message, the attribute (of type attr.
+Attribute), the expected type, and the value it got.

 '''

-The TypeError is raised with a human readable error message, the attribute (of type attr.Attribute), the expected type, and the value it got.

-'''

-attr.validators.provides(interface)
+attr.validators.in(options)

 '''